 For five days I tried to wash him and care for him before he died – he was placed in a mass grave on top of others with no family to bury them.
 This man showed me there are people whose lives are judged to have no value by their community or by governments.
 The experience was deeply formative for me.

-In 2007, I registered Justice Defenders under it's original name the 'African Prisons Project' as a UK charity.
+In 2007, I registered Justice Defenders under its original name, African Prisons Project, as a UK charity.
 Our first years were spent bathing dying prisoners, establishing prison clinics and running prison education programmes.
-But over time, we felt compelled to address the stark lack of justice available to the poor and vulnerable.
+But over time we felt compelled to address the stark lack of justice available to the poor and vulnerable.